Sanju: Music

 The film's soundtrack features 6 songs composed by A. R. Rahman, Rohan-Rohan and Vikram Montrose while lyrics are written by Irshad Kamil, Shekhar Astitwa, Puneet Sharma, Rohan Gokhale and Abhijat Joshi.
 The film score is composed by Sanjay Wandrekar and Atul Raninga.
 Vidhu Vinod Chopra, the film's producer was initially dissatisfied with music and visuals for two songs.
 Instead of re-shooting the scenes with the songs, they decided to sign A. R. Rahman to compose original songs to fit in the same scenes.
 Rahman was hired as a guest composer and has composed two songs for the movie including "Ruby Ruby", with lyrics penned by his regular collaborator Irshad Kamil.
-The first single, "Main Badhiya Tu Bhi Badhiya", was released on 23 May 2018 voiced by Sonu Nigam and Sunidhi Chauhan.
-The second single, "Kar Har Maidaan Fateh" was released on 5 June 2018 sung by Shreya Ghoshal and Sukhwinder Singh.

-The album of the film was released by T-Series on 29 June 2018.
+The soundtrack album was released by T-Series on 29 June 2018.